connexcs/docs/customer.md

 ### Main

-In **Main** tab, users can view all his contacts.
+In **Main** tab, users can view all their contacts.
 Users can also check the summary in three different forms i.e. Live/Daily/Monthly as shown in an image above.

-Users can also create a new contact on the Main .
+Users can also create a new contact on the Main tab.

 1. Click on the *‘plus sign’* button on the contacts pane.
 2. Fill out the details.